NikKowPHP/arina_admin_instagram/signals/PLANNING_COMPLETE.md

 # Planning Complete

-All necessary planning tasks have been completed.
-Proceeding to implementation phase.
+All features have been planned and architecture map is fully populated.
+Ready for implementation.